boreec/boreec.github.io/content/posts/devlog-0001.md

 ---

 **Solution**: To fix this, the player's spawning position needs to be given by the `Map`.
-It implies a the map being created before the player.
+It implies the map being created before the player.
 To make sure things are done in this order, I decided to split the previous `GameState::Initializing` state in two: